-Plan this Rakhi with a fun weekend getaway with your siblings and family, explore beyond the concrete jungles.
+Plan this weekend with your siblings and family, explore beyond the concrete jungles.
 Try fun activities like camping, hiking, visiting cool cultural, and villages nearby.

 Check out these great ideas for a fun family weekend trip that doesn’t break the bank.

 Situated 4,700 feet above sea level in the Servarayan Hills of Tamil Nadu, Yercaud is a quiet hill station with largely undisturbed natural beauty.
 Surrounded with abundant forests, vast coffee plantations and some unique species of flora and fauna the town spells the beauty indeed.
 There are no malls or entertainment arcades.
 Shopping involves fresh horticultural produce and most of the activity is centred on nature via trekking, camping, boating and dirt biking.

 Located in West Bengal, Sunderban National Park is one of the largest national parks in India.
 It boats an exotic array of flora and fauna species, especially Royal Bengal Tiger.
 The mesmerizing woods of Sunderban are the natural heaven for ardent wildlife lovers and nature admirers.
 The star attraction is the Royal Bengal tiger, along with deer and other animals.
 Stay at jungle resort to experience the local rural theatre -Bonobibi Yatra performed by the villagers.